What is the price of a willow coffin?

 So how do they compare?

 On an imported coffin, the lighter materials are not as strong as a willow coffin that I will make.
-Much in the same way as a basket or other craft item purchased from a large, bargain superstore would be of cheaper, poorer quality than that made by a British craftsperson.
+Much in the same way as a basket or other craft item purchased from a large, bargain superstore would be of poorer quality than that made by a British craftsperson.

 Sandwiched between those middle bands of weaving, the coffin handles are made by weaving a continuous length of Welsh wool rope in and out of the willow side stakes.
 They are then sewn in, secured to the inside of the coffin with high-tensile fishing line.
 As such, a Wegnalls Willow Coffin’s handles can be used and are weight bearing up to 25 stone.
 (Tested and passed as part of the FFMA accreditation).